Online LLM watermark detection via e-processes: Introduction

 Concretely, let $\mathcal{W}$ denote the vocabulary of tokens.
 Given a sequence of previous tokens $(w_1,\ldots,w_{t-1})$, an unwatermarked language model computes a next-token prediction (NTP) distribution $\ntp_t$ and samples $w_t$ from $\ntp_t$.
 In contrast, a watermarked model generates $w_t$ according to both $\ntp_t$ and a pseudo-random variable (or vector) $\zeta_t$. {In practice, the pseudo-random sequence can be reconstructed using the generated text together with shared secret information, referred to as the watermark key.} A formal description of this mechanism is deferred to Section~\ref{sec:formulation}.
 Crucially, the watermark mechanism induces statistical dependence between $w_t$ and $\zeta_t$.
 In unwatermarked text generation, $w_t$ is independent of $\zeta_t$, whereas in watermarked generation, this independence is deliberately violated.
 Therefore, watermark detection can be formulated as a hypothesis testing problem on the dependence structure between the observed tokens and the pseudo-random variables \citep{aar2023,aos2025wm,li2025robust,markmyword2025}.

 Despite substantial progress, existing watermark detection methods still face several challenges.
-First, most procedures are designed for fixed-sample testing and lack rigorous guarantees under optional stopping, which is particularly problematic in sequential or streaming settings.
-Second, statistical power may deteriorate when the NTP distribution becomes highly concentrated (i.e., nearly degenerate), a phenomenon that may occur in long text generation.
-Third, theoretical characterizations of testing power remain limited in general watermark detection frameworks.
+First, most procedures are designed for fixed-sample testing and lack rigorous guarantees under optional stopping.
+This limitation is particularly problematic in real-world implementations, where LLMs generate text as a stream.
+In such sequential settings, repeatedly checking for evidence of the watermark using traditional p-value methods may inflate false positive rates, yet waiting for the full text to be generated introduces high computational costs and unacceptable latency for applications requiring immediate intervention.
+This challenge is especially critical in the emerging context of autonomous agents; as AI tools like OpenClaw automate workflows in a streamlined manner, there is a pressing need to distinguish between human and AI-generated actions in an online fashion.\footnote{ As an example of increasingly autonomous agent behavior in online environments, see the discussion at \url{https://www.reddit.com/r/singularity/comments/1r3fy5s/ai_agent_melts_down_after_github_rejection_calls/}.} Second, statistical power of p-value methods may deteriorate when the NTP distribution becomes highly concentrated (i.e., nearly degenerate), a phenomenon that may occur in long text generation.
+Third, theoretical characterizations of power remain limited in general watermark detection frameworks, and existing methods often lack robustness against adversaries who might attempt to corrupt only later portions of a text.